 Acceptable proofs of vaccination include:

-Mayor Bill de Blasio is expanding the City’s vaccine mandate to require all city workers to get vaccinated or opt for weekly testing by September 13, and is offering $100 and other incentives to encourage citizens to get vaccinated.
+Mayor Bill de Blasio expanded the City’s vaccine mandate to require all city workers to get vaccinated or opt for weekly testing by September 13, and is offering $100 and other incentives to encourage citizens to get vaccinated.

 Former Governor Cuomo announced that all State workers will be required to be vaccinated by Labor Day or get weekly tests.
 Patient-facing healthcare workers at State-owned hospitals will not be allowed the testing exemption.
 As of August 2, all NYC government new hires must be fully vaccinated against COVID-19.
 There will not be any alternative testing opt-outs offered for those than are not vaccinated.